kkrishnakv/express-ts-starter/README.md

                   "clientId": ""
     },

-excludedUrl - used to view the API without authentication. <br/>
+excludedUrl - Exclude the route from the authentication. <br/>
 url - OKTA Issuer URL. <br/>
 clientId- The client id used in the Angular App.<br/>